ReactiveHTML/rimmel/README.md

 ## Web Standards alignment
 There are discussions going on around making HTML and/or the DOM natively support Observables at [WHATWG DOM/544](https://github.com/whatwg/dom/issues/544) and [WICG Observable](https://github.com/WICG/observable).

-Rimmel.js follows and aims to align with these efforts as they develop.
+Rimmel follows and aims to align with these efforts as they develop.